On ultrafilter extensions of first-order models and ultrafilter interpretations: Wider ultrafilter interpretations

-for all formulas~$\varphi$ and valuations~$v$.
-We temporarily use the symbol~$\VDash_{\lim}$ for the renewed concept of satisfiability; after Theorem~\ref{generalized-models:-old-vs-new}, which states that on generalized models in the narrow sense this concept coincides with the former one, we shall continue to use the former symbol~$\VDash$\,.
+We use the symbol~$\VDash_{\lim}$ for the renewed concept of satisfiability temporarily; after Theorem~\ref{generalized-models:-old-vs-new}, which states that on ultrafilter models in the narrow sense this concept coincides with the former one, we shall continue to use the former symbol~$\VDash$\,.

-Let us firstly show that all ordinary models and the satisfiability in them can be regarded as generalized models in the wide sense and the satisfiability defined via limits.
+Let us firstly show that all ordinary models and the satisfiability in them can be regarded as ultrafilter models in the wide sense and the satisfiability defined via limits.